 You can earn money from investments even after you retire, but interest, dividends, and capital gains are taxed at a lower rate than other income sources.
 If you took a loss when you sold your investments, you can also use that loss to reduce your taxable income — and carry it over from year to year.
-Plus, you can deduct a limited amount of investment-related expenses, such as legal fees and professional consulting.

 Medical and dental expenses

 Seniors often have higher medical expenses than other taxpayers, but some of these expenses may be tax deductible.
 If you itemize your deductions for a taxable year on Schedule A (Form 1040 or 1040-SR), Itemized Deductions, you may be able to deduct expenses you paid that year for medical and dental care for yourself, your spouse, and your dependents.
 You may deduct only the amount of your total medical expenses that exceed 7.5% of your adjusted gross income, the same amount as last year.